Welcome to the WIAN mentorship scheme.

 I'm a freelancer.
 Can I apply to be a mentor?

-The international affairs sector is incredibly broad, varied and diverse.
+The international affairs sector is incredibly broad, varied and diverse, and freelancing and consulting is a viable career within this industry.
 We encourage applications from all relevant sectors, and previous mentors have held positions within government, academia, the third sector, the medical field and business.
 We look at applications holistically, and ask that you detail as much of your experience as possible.
 This will enable the Programme Coordination team to make the most informed decision.

 I'm not a qualified career advisor.
 What sort of things can I offer my mentee?